bkumar73/ocp-on-aws/coco/README.md

 mkdir -p /tmp/initrd && cd /tmp/initrd
 zcat $INITRD |  cpio -idmv
 ```
 * Add custom CA to initrd.
-Since dbs used additionalTrustBundle: in install-config.yaml, easiest way it to locat it on the node at /etc/pki/ca-trust/source/anchors/openshift-config-user-ca-bundle.crt
+If additionalTrustBundle: is used in install-config.yaml, easiest way it to locat it on the node at /etc/pki/ca-trust/source/anchors/openshift-config-user-ca-bundle.crt.
+If no, create the file manually.

 ```
 cd /tmp/initrd